 Ancient and awe-inspiring, these trees are at the root of our history

-Given the feelings of awe and inspiration these ancient trees evoke, it’s no wonder that the communities of our region – with the influence of naturalist John Muir and a local newspaper publisher – advocated for establishment of the nation’s second national park.
+Given the feelings of awe and inspiration these ancient trees evoke, it’s no wonder that the communities of our region —with the influence of naturalist John Muir and associate editor of the local newspaper, George Stewart — advocated for establishment of the nation’s second national park.
 Sequoia National Park, dedicated in 1890, is truly our backyard, and we love to share it with visitors.

-In Sequoia and Kings Canyon National Parks, and Sequoia National Forest, visitors will find a playground for all seasons.
+In Giant Sequoia National Monument and Sequoia National Forest, visitors will find a playground for all seasons.
 With six wilderness areas, two wild and scenic rivers, a scenic byway, snow play area and other attractions, there is no shortage of activities or vistas.

 While the mammoth trees are the main attraction, there is more to explore: Hike deep into the wilderness, climb rocks, and enjoy the wildlife, beautiful meadows, historical sites, lakes, mountains and streams.

-Sequoia and Kings Canyon National Parks, and Sequoia National Forest, are timeless landscapes preserved by people who under- stand what truly special places they are.
+Sequoia and Kings Canyon National Parks, Giant Sequoia National Monument and Sequoia National Forest are timeless landscapes preserved by people who understand what truly special places they are.
 Welcome to our backyard!

 This little guy has been collared and tagged so park officials can track his location.
 Male black bear territories range from 10 to 59 square miles.